nRFCloud/utils/ADVANCED.md

 File created: /my_devices/pem_files/hw_rev2-50363154-3931-44f0-8022-121b6401627d_17_pub.pem
 ```

-## Create Device Credentials
+# Create Device Credentials
-The script above, `device_credentials_installer.py` makes use of this script, `create_device_credentials.py`, so if you use the former, you do not need to also follow the directions below.
+The script above, `device_credentials_installer` makes use of this script, `create_device_credentials`, so if you use the former, you do not need to also follow the directions below.
-If `device_credentials_installer.py` does not meet your needs, you can use `create_device_credentials.py` directly to take advantage of additional options.
+If `device_credentials_installer` does not meet your needs, you can use `create_device_credentials` directly to take advantage of additional options.

 This script creates device credentials for use with nRF Cloud.
 It requires a CA certificate and the associated private key as an input.
-It optionally accepts a CSR (from `AT%KEYGEN`/modem_credentials_parser.py).
+It optionally accepts a CSR (from `AT%KEYGEN`/modem_credentials_parser).

 The output file name format is as follows:
 `<your_prefix><CN>_crt.pem`